 I would have loved to have been in the audience when this film premiered.
 I really do wonder how people reacted to this one.
 Did it make them more interested in how films were made?
 Did things shown in this film spoil the enjoyment of watching films from this point on for some people?

 The opening scene of the film is the perfect example of how this film shows us the tricks of the trade, and how it makes us realise that all is not as we are always led to believe on screen.
-The film begins with a romantic scene which begins with a woman sitting in a blossom tree kissing a cowboy.
-What begins as a beautiful romantic scene quickly descends into chaos when a bird in the scene bites the woman.
+The film begins with a seemingly very romantic scene.
+A woman is sitting in a blossom tree kissing a cowboy, who is sitting below her on horseback.
+What begins as a beautiful romantic scene, quickly descends into complete chaos when a bird in the tree bites the woman on the face.

 Below are a few screenshots by me of the tree sequence.

-The woman screams, the camera pulls back, and we see that the woman is actually an actress, the tree is part of a film set, and the scene we’ve just witnessed was being shot as part of a film.
+The woman screams, the camera pulls back, and we see that the woman is actually an actress, the tree is part of a film set, and the scene we’ve just witnessed was being shot as part of a film called Prairie Love.

 We then pull back and are shown the soundstages of the studio, we see other actors and crewmembers walking around, and we see other films being shot on adjacent stages.
 This opening scene really stunned me the first time I saw it, I think it is such an ingenious way to open a film which looks behind the scenes of film making.